 - First, you need to register in ApiX-Drive

-- Choose what data to transfer from one system to another
+- Choose what data to transfer from Google Ads to MySQL

 - Turn on auto-update